jrmsjorgesilva/-...Rest-Client...---Backend-API-Rest-Client-For-Study/README.md

 # API Rest Boilerplate

-## A case for study of rest API's implementation
+## A case for study of rest API's implementation - Development of a custom client rest